-On this page: what happens if too much water is taken from rivers and streams, what happens if too much water is drawn from groundwater, small leaks in pipes - BIG water losses, smart water use at home, getting the water to you, treating water that comes from rivers and streams, where does it go when we're done with it?, water-use calculator, useful links
+On this page: what happens if too much water is taken from rivers and streams, what happens if too much water is drawn from groundwater, small leaks in pipes - BIG water losses, smart water use at home, getting the water to you, treating water that comes from rivers and streams, where does it go when we're done with it?, useful links

 Councils in the Waikato region are working together to help conserve water with the Smart Water Use campaign.

 Recent summer droughts are a strong reminder that we can’t take our freshwater resources for granted.